gesara12/Interpretability_XAI_Methods_NLP/README.md

 3. LSTM Folder - notebooks for training LSTM and application of LIME, SHAP and IG to its output
 4. BERT Folder - notebooks for training BERT and application of LIME, SHAP and IG to its output
 5. DataAnalysis notebooks for data analysis in regard to differenct chapters in the survey
+6. Dataset - different dataset used in this study